-The MTX-IND has Java embedded programmability and a full range of I/Os.
-The unit can host and control your Java J2ME application allowing you to develop and embed your code directly inside, shortening time to market and reducing costs.
-The new internal Watchdog supervisor avoids hang-ups.
+MTX-65ULP include Java embedded programmability and full range of I/Os.
+The unit can host and control your Java J2ME application allowing developing and embedding your code directly inside, shortening time to market and reducing costs.
+The new internal Watchdog supervisor avoids hangs-up.
 Alternatively, it can be used as a powerful standalone GPRS modem with its intrinsic TCP/IP stack.

-The MTX-IND terminal is able to handle Data calls, SMS, Fax and GPRS connections with its powerful TCP-IP stack communication and Internet Services: TCP, UDP, HTTP, FTP, SMTP, POP3.
+The MTX-65ULP terminal is able to handle Voice and Data call, SMS, Fax, and GPRS with its powerful TCP-IP stack communication with Internet Services: TCP, UDP, HTTP, FTP, SMTP, POP3.

-With quad band 900/1800 MHz and 850/1900 MHz, your applications can be used all over the world.
+With quad band 900/1800 MHz and 850/1900 MHz, your applications can be used all over the world

-MTX-IND is RoHs, WEEE, FCC and CE compliant.
-It is manufactured with the ISO 9001 & ISO 14001 Quality certifications.
+MTX-65ULP is RoHs, WEEE, FCC and CE compliant.
+It is manufactured with the ISO 9001 & ISO 14001 Quality certifications

-A full list of antennas, cables, supplies and accessories are available.
+A full list of antennas, cables and supplies accessories are available.

-The MTX-IND incorporates a Cinterion WM TC65i module.
+The MTX-65ULP incorporates a Siemens WM TC65 module